This part of the site hosts:

 a history of British religious statistics

 For a brief overview of the current context of religious statistics, read more here.

 Abstract: This essay summarizes the development of religious statistics in Great Britain from the seventeenth century to the present day.
-In particular, it describes the contributions made to the quantification of religion by the state, faith communities and other agencies (social investigators, opinion pollsters, academic researchers, and print and broadcast media).
+In particular, it describes the contributions made to the quantification of religion by the state, faith communities, and other agencies (social investigators, opinion pollsters, academic researchers, and print and broadcast media).
 A few reflections on future needs and prospects are also offered.
 Nine appendices provide additional historical and bibliographical detail about specific sources.

 Click here for a copy in PDF format.